Tuesday, 31 July 2007

 I had my last Mars bar 3 years ago.
 I love the stuff, but hardly ever eat any other choc bar other than a Milky Way Crispy Roll or Duplo when I am back in Austria: Not quite as satisfying, but less calorific.

 Nevertheless, I love James Martin’s unpretentiousness.
 Which is reflected in most of his food as well.
 Simple, easy to recreate and very, very delicious.
-Like his raspberry marshmallows
+Like his raspberry marshmallows.

 Damn, they are good!
 And as long as you have a sugar thermometer at home and manage to get hold of some liquid glucose, they are fairly simple to make as well.
 But don’t try to improvise and do stick to what the good man has to say: the sugar syrup’s temperature has to reach 127 degrees Celsius and you do have to beat the egg white/sugar mixture for about 10 mins.
 When you do that, success is guaranteed.
 I promise!
 And once you have tasted a homemade marshmallow, you will never go out and buy another pack of food colouring and E-numbers again.